DISCOVER THE HISTORY

 Under various names, including North Hotel, Essex Inn and more, the current Essex Inn is the longest-lived guesthouse/tavern in the town, having operated continuously from the early lake port days until today, except for a 50-year period in the 20th Century when the building was used as a private home.

 In the spring of 2010, Rick and Karen Dalton purchased the Essex Inn and immediately began a top-to-bottom renovation with new electrical, heating and plumbing systems, total refurbishment of sleeping rooms, and the creation of a state-of-the art commercial kitchen.
-In March of 2015, a major addition began that will add two additional suites on the second floor in the northwest corner of the Inn, along with a redesign and overhaul of the landscaping in the courtyard.
+In March of 2015, a major addition began that added two additional suites on the second floor in the northwest corner of the Inn, along with a redesign and overhaul of the landscaping in the courtyard.
 Today the Inn offers 21st Century comfort and amenities in a charming 19th Century setting.

 About Essex, NY